opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-hot-threads.md

 # Nodes hot threads

-This REST API provide information about busy JVM threads for selected cluster nodes.
-It provides a unique view of what activity each node spends time on.
+The nodes hot threads endpoint provides information about busy JVM threads for selected cluster nodes.
+It provides a unique view of the of activity each node.

 ## Example